-- Service animals providing assistance to disabled persons - Academic research - Specific approval under certain conditions approved by Administration

-Fort Valley State University recognizes that owners of Domestic Animals and Therapy Animals may desire to bring those animals to the campus, users of Service Animals or Service Animals in Training may find it necessary to bring those animals on campus and feral or wild animals may select the campus landscape as their habitat.
+- Service animals providing assistance to disabled persons - Academic research - Specific approval under certain conditions approved by Administration necessary to bring those animals on campus and feral or wild animals may select the campus landscape as their habitat.
 However, in consideration of the personal safety and well- being of the FVSU campus community this policy establishes requirements for accessibility, behavior and treatment of animals on campus.
 This does not apply to animals on campus solely for the purpose of instructional use.